harshareddy794/Sathyabama/README.md

-# Sathyabama-web-page
-This is a sample web page for sathyabama studen registration form done for Web designing workshop Taught by 3rdyear seniors
+This is a sample web page for sathyabama student registration form done for Web designing 2days workshop